management

 Where AI Delivers Real Value

 The PR tasks that AI handles well are genuinely transformative for the profession.
 Media monitoring -- tracking mentions across thousands of outlets, social platforms, and online forums -- was once an exhausting manual process.
-AI-powered monitoring tools now provide real-time sentiment analysis, identify emerging narratives, and flag potential crises before they escalate.
+AI-powered monitoring tools (Meltwater, Cision, Brandwatch, Talkwalker) now provide real-time sentiment analysis, identify emerging narratives, and flag potential crises before they escalate.
+A communications team can now see a story trending on niche subreddits at 6 AM and have a response ready by 8 AM.
 This represents a genuine revolution in situational awareness.

-Press release drafting, social media content scheduling, media list building, and competitive PR analysis are all areas where AI tools save significant time.
+Press release drafting, social media content scheduling, media list building, internal newsletter copy, and competitive PR analysis are all areas where AI tools save significant time.
 The theoretical AI exposure sits at 66% in 2025 [Fact], reflecting the heavy content-generation and data-analysis components of PR work.
 But observed real-world exposure is just 30% [Fact], indicating that PR teams are adopting these tools carefully and selectively.
+The cautious adoption is rational: a misfired press release in PR is not just inefficient -- it can become its own scandal.

 Why Crisis Management Resists Automation